-Since my cerebral palsy diagnosis at the age of forty-six, it has taken me an additional ten years of research to understand my presenting neurological symptoms and to find out those were part of the autism spectrum.
+Since my cerebral palsy diagnosis at the age of 46, it has taken me an additional ten years of research to understand my presenting neurological symptoms and to find out those were part of the autism spectrum.
 The answers I have from my diagnoses explain who I am, how I am and how I’ve been.
 They also explain my experiences to date.
 Those all fall into place now.

 Every question, every uncertainty, every mental struggle has now been ticked and crossed through autism, that I didn’t know I had as a child.
 Autism is a co-occurring condition of cerebral palsy.
 Even before a confirmed diagnosis, after coming into contact with someone who was dealing with symptoms similar to mine, I knew I was dealing with the disorder.

 Although autism and Asperger’s were seen as two different conditions, today Asperger’s syndrome is no longer a separate diagnosis.
 It is now a part of Autism Spectrum Disorder (ASD).
 In 2013, The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) changed its classification.